gyan007/gyan007/README.md

-Here's an updated and creative version of your profile:

 ---

 <h2 align="left">Hi 👋!
 I'm Gyan Thakur, a Computer Engineering student from Bihar, passionate about AI, ML, and all things tech! 🚀</h2>